 Chapter Two / Test Run

 Were the old rooms haunted or not?
 The rational young woman who occupied them scoffed at the idea.
-Perfectly logical reasons existed for creaking floorboards, dimming lights, and rooms suddenly grown cold.
+Perfectly logical reasons existed for creaking floorboards, dimming lights, and rapid temperature drops.
 A centuries-old building like Tara Hall would naturally produce odd noises, and the heat and electricity undoubtedly needed updating with all the computers and modern machinery draining the power.
 Still, enough superstition infected Talty Boru’s Irish blood to make her wonder.

 Fidgeting in her leather chair, Ireland’s Crown Princess placed her pen on her heirloom desk and rubbed her fingers, cramped from signing piles of letters and official documents.